Arthur Pentelow

-Arthur William Pentelow (14 February 1924 – 6 August 1991) was an English actor who was best known for playing Henry Wilks in Emmerdale Farm (later renamed Emmerdale), appearing from the first episode in 1972 until 1991.
+Arthur William Pentelow (14 February 1924 – 6 August 1991) was an English actor who was best known for playing Henry Wilks in Emmerdale Farm, appearing from the first episode in 1972 until 1991.

 Early career

 Born in Rochdale, Lancashire, Pentelow's love of drama began while he was studying Shakespeare at grammar school, but he started his working life as a cadet clerk in the local police force.
 He later served in World War II in the Royal Navy and did radar work in Normandy.
 After peace was declared, Pentelow returned to Rochdale, where he became a student teacher.
 He started acting as an amateur with the Curtain Theatre Company, before becoming a member of the Bradford Civic Playhouse Theatre School.
 Between his theatre work he sold ice-cream and delivered laundry.
 He later went on to work in repertory theatre at the Bristol Old Vic, Guildford and Northampton, before joining the company at Birmingham, where his fellow actors included Derek Jacobi, Rosemary Leach and Albert Finney.